smirarab/sepp/README.UPP.md

 Installation Steps:
 -------------------
 UPP is a part of the SEPP distribution package.
 First install SEPP (see [SEPP readme] (https://github.com/smirarab/sepp/blob/master/README.SEPP.md)).
-Next install [PASTA] (https://github.com/smirarab/PASTA/).
+Next install [PASTA] (https://github.com/smirarab/PASTA/) and make sure the run_pasta.py executable is on the PATH variable.
 Once done, do the following.

 1. Configure: run `sudo python setup.py upp`.